davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 		1. All versions: Enable the general query log, and then match timestamps therein with timestamps in the error log.
 1. "Can't create a new thread" | 240 minutes
 	1. Possible causes:
-		1. The operating system ("system") user that mysqld is running as (often "mysql") has reached the limit of processes or file descriptors afforded to the user by the system.
+		1. The operating system ("system") user that MySQL Server is running as (often "mysql") has reached the limit of processes or file descriptors afforded to the user by the system.
-			1. The value of [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections) may be greater than the limit of processes afforded to the user that mysqld runs as (a user-level limit).
+			1. The value of [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections) may be greater than the limit of processes afforded to the user that MySQL Server runs as (a user-level limit).
-			1. The value of [open_files_limit](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_open_files_limit) may be greater than the limit of file descriptors afforded to the user that mysqld runs as (a user-level limit).
+			1. The value of [open_files_limit](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_open_files_limit) may be greater than the limit of file descriptors afforded to the user that MySQL Server runs as (a user-level limit).
 			1. The value of [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections) or [open_files_limit](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_open_files_limit) may be greater than the respective system-level limit.
 			1. The way to view and set limits varies across operating systems.
 On Oracle Linux:
 				1. Limits for a user, for example a user named "mysql", can be seen by running [su mysql](https://www.unix.com/man-page/centos/7/su) (may require [sudo](https://www.unix.com/man-page/centos/7/sudo)), followed by [ulimit](https://www.unix.com/man-page/centos/7/ulimit); like: